Scattered to gregarious among needles under

 1994).
 Maas Geesteranus (1991) placed it in sect.

-position.
-In some features it shows a closer relation to sect.
+Mycena, but Aronsen & Læssøe (2016) pointed out that in some features it shows a closer relation to sect.
 Filipedes.
-It can be distinguished from the other members
+This was confirmed by Cifuentes et al. (2024), based on a phylogenetic analysis.
+It can be distinguished from members

-of section Mycena on account of the small size, the yellowish
+of both section Mycena and Filipedes on account of the small size, the yellowish

 colours in the pileus, and the typical growth on Juniperus